Lucas0508hub/Nativox/CONTAINER_DEPLOYMENT.md

-# 🐳 AudioSeg Container Deployment Guide
+# 🐳 Shemasts Container Deployment Guide

-This guide explains how to run AudioSeg in a containerized environment with persistent storage and proper configuration.
+This guide explains how to run Shemasts in a containerized environment with persistent storage and proper configuration.

 ## 📋 Prerequisites